-The 2014 National Conference of the Society for Advancement of Chicanos and Native Americans in Science (SACNAS) was held in Los Angeles, CA, October 16-18.
-The conference theme was Creativity, Vision, & Drive: Toward Full Representation in STEM.
+The 2015 National Conference of the Society for Advancement of Chicanos and Native Americans in Science (SACNAS) was held in National Harbor, MD, October 29-30.
 The conference featured keynote speakers, sessions and symposia, awards, undergraduate student poster presentations, graduate student presentations, mentoring, field trips, and social events--and mathematics continues to be a significant component of the program.
-The AMS is pleased to be a Special Session Sponsor and cover the mathematics at this annual conference.
+The AMS is pleased to be a Special Session Sponsor and report on the mathematics at this annual conference.

 Student Presentations in Mathematics

 The Undergraduate Student Poster presentations, held in the exhibit hall, were a highlight of the conference.
 Below is a slideshow of presenters in the mathematical sciences.